runtimeverification/rdao-smc/README.md

 The model can be used not only to simulate the protocol but also to statistically verify certain properties about it, most importantly the attacker's ability to bias the randomness of the protocol.
 For this, we use the statistical model checking and quantitiative analysis tool [PVeStA](http://maude.cs.uiuc.edu/tools/pvesta/ "PVeStA") alongside [Maude](http://maude.cs.illinois.edu/ "Maude").
 The properties to be verified are specified as temporal quantitative expressions in QuaTEx, and are fed into PVeStA (along with the Maude models) for evaluation.

-We focus on two properties:
+To get a quantitative measure of the potential bias achievable by an attacker, we define two properties:

-1. Compromized Proposers: Within `t` time units, how much bias will the attacker be able to achieve on the protocol's randomness measured in terms of the number of compromized proposers? (`ms.quatex`)
+1. Matching Score (MS): Within `t` time units, how much bias will the attacker be able to achieve on the protocol's randomness measured in terms of the number of compromised proposers? (`ms.quatex`)

-2. Compromized Last Proposers: Within `t` time units, how much bias will the attacker be able to achieve on the protocol's randomness measured in terms of the number of compromized last proposers? (`lws.quatex`)
+2. Last-Word Score (LWS): Within `t` time units, how much bias will the attacker be able to achieve on the protocol's randomness measured in terms of the number of compromised last proposers (the length of the longest compromised tail)? (`lws.quatex`)

 These two properties can be analyzed assuming different setups (e.g. static vs. dynamic validator sets) and assumptions (e.g. attacker controls 20% of the network).
 To get started with the analysis, you will need to:

 *  Download and install [Maude 2.4](http://maude.cs.illinois.edu/ "Maude") or newer, and have it available in your PATH (e.g. in bash: `export PATH=<path_to_the_maude_executable>:$PATH`).
 Maude will have to be accessible from anywhere in your terminal.
 *  Download the [PVeStA](http://maude.cs.uiuc.edu/tools/pvesta/ "PVeStA") binaries (the server and client jar files).
-Note that PVeStA needs Java 1.6 or later installed (there is however an apparent incompatibility with Java 9).
+Note that PVeStA needs Java 1.6 or later installed (there is, however, an apparent incompatibility with Java 9).

 As explained [here](http://maude.cs.uiuc.edu/tools/pvesta/usage.html "PVeStA Usage"), there are three steps for running a verification task with PVeStA: